BlockchainRoyale/prototype/README.md

 mvn package appassembler:assemble
 ```

+To start the server navigate to prototype/target/appassembler/bin and run server.bat
+Should see "Started: 8822"

 Then interact with the API (see servlet.scala for all the paths available) to create a game:

 ```sh